Mtemi/Bybit-Trading-Bot-Integrated-with-TradingView-Webhook-Alerts/README.md

 ```
 The symbols vary and here is a list extracted form a function:  print(list(exchange.markets.keys())) found in line 57 of the project file actions.py.
 ['.EVOL7D', '.BADAXBT', '.BADAXBT30M', '.BBCHXBT', '.BBCHXBT30M', '.BEOSXBT', '.BEOSXBT30M', '.BXRPXBT', '.BXRPXBT30M', '.BTRXXBT', '.BTRXXBT30M', '.BADAXBT_NEXT', '.BBCHXBT_NEXT', '.BEOSXBT_NEXT', '.BTRXXBT_NEXT', '.BXRPXBT_NEXT', '.BXRP_NEXT', '.BXRP', '.XRPBON', '.XRPBON2H', '.XRPBON8H', '.XRPUSDPI', '.XRPUSDPI2H', '.XRPUSDPI8H', 'XRPH20', 'BCHH20', 'ADAH20', 'EOSH20', 'TRXH20', 'XRP/USD', '.XBT', '.XBT30M', '.XBTBON', '.XBTBON8H', '.XBTUSDPI', '.XBTUSDPI8H', '.XBTBON2H', '.XBTUSDPI2H', '.BXBT', '.BXBT30M', '.BXBT_NEXT', '.BVOL', '.BVOL24H', '.BVOL7D', '.ETHBON', '.ETHBON2H', '.ETHBON8H', '.ETHUSDPI', '.ETHUSDPI2H', '.ETHUSDPI8H', '.BETH', '.BETH30M', '.BETHXBT', '.BETHXBT30M', '.BETH_NEXT', '.BETHXBT_NEXT', '.BLTCXBT', '.BLTCXBT30M', '.BLTCXBT_NEXT', '.USDBON', '.USDBON8H', '.USDBON2H', 'BTC/USD', 'XBTH20', 'XBTM20', 'ETH/USD', 'ETHH20', 'LTCH20']
 In our case:  we picked the BTC/USD pair.
-You can pick any other price.
+You can pick any other coin pair against usdt.
 I have commended out the function:  print(list(exchange.markets.keys())) found in line 57 of the project file actions.py since I only used it during development to generate markey keys/pais above.
 We don’t need it now.
 You will need an Account with Bybiy Platform so that you can generate an API key and secret.
 You will need to open the actions.py file with any text editor and add your API key and secret codes as in below snip.
 Lines:  15 – 16.
 Next you need to familiarize yourself with basic python syntax and how to setup the environment for various Oss:  Linux, Windows, macOS.
 Know a bit of pip command as you may use it a lot in setting up the environment.
 You also need know a bit of OS commands for both linux, windows.
 You need some python libraries: Flask, CCXT.